valtech-sd/super-transformer/README.md

 This package provides scripts to transform incoming strings using templates.
 It receives string representations of various formats (JSON, CSV) and returns a string after transforming the incoming data.

+A complete example of how to use this package in your own project is available at: https://github.com/valtech-sd/super-transformer-example

 ## Dependencies

 The NPM packages are committed to the repo, but if you're having problems, try `npm i`.